Enjoy this recipe for keto butter chicken with all the classic Indian flavors you love. It's made with garam masala and Greek yogurt.

 - Melt two tablespoons of the butter over medium high heat in a large high sided skillet on the stove.
 Place the marinated chicken into the skillet and cook on both sides until almost completely cooked through.
 Remove the chicken and keep warm.

-- Add another two tablespoons of butter to the skillet, and mix in 1 tsp minced garlic, 1 tsp cumin, 3 tsp garam masala, 1 tsp chili powder, 2 tsp of ginger paste, and onion.
+- Add another two tablespoons of butter to the skillet, and mix in 1 teaspoon minced garlic, 1 teaspoon cumin, 3 teaspoon garam masala, 1 teaspoon chili powder, 2 teaspoon of ginger paste, and onion.
 Stir to combine and cook for 30 seconds.

 - Reduce the heat to medium and pour the crushed tomatoes and heavy whipping cream into the skillet.
 Simmer until the sauce has thickened.